What should you do to prevent cross-contamination when using cutting boards

 3. Thoroughly rinse your fruits and vegetables (use a scrub brush, if needed) even if you aren't planning on eating the skin.
 This will prevent the bacteria from getting into the flesh when you cut into it or transferred onto your cutting board.

-Your cutting board should be cleaned after food prep so the bacteria does not have time to multiply and the cutting board has time to dry between uses.
-If your cutting board is dishwasher safe you can clean it that way.
 If you don't have a dishwasher or are using a wood cutting board, which in my opinion is the best cutting surface to cut on, you will need to wash it with soap and hot water.
 Yes, you can effectively wash away germs with just soap and water, the dishwasher is not the only way to clean a cutting board.

 There are some people who say you can use hydrogen peroxide, lemon, vinegar or salt but really the best way to clean a wood cutting board is with good ole soap and hot water.
 This has never let me down.